 Recognize that in asking me to freak out and/or speak out there, you are asking me to undo the past 10+ years of carefully curating a history for potential employers and/or clients.
 Just because you use social media for a purpose doesn’t mean I have to.

 If I’m not freaking out about your cause on social media, it might mean the downsides far outweigh the upsides.
-I get that this is a privileged position, and I’ll address that further down, but if you don’t stop yelling at me about being complicit by being silent, you might miss the real reasons I’m silent.
+Speaking out passionately on social media about whatever comes into my head is not how I use social media, and if you don’t stop yelling at me about being complicit by being silent, you might miss the real reasons I’m silent.

 Ignorant People Should Remain Silent